ABOUT RICH THISTLE

 I'm definitely a 'car guy'!
 I inherited this peculiarity from my dad, and, as it happens, have passed this deviant gene on to my son and one of my grandsons.
-Nothing seems to please me as much as driving a vehicle which (globally at least) still looks brand new, even though it has come through 11 tough Canadian winters.
+Nothing seems to please me as much as driving a vehicle which (globally at least) still looks brand new, even though it has come through several tough Canadian winters.
 Over the years I have endeavoured to make each vehicle I have owned express this trait in some - often many - personal ways.
 Part of this obsession includes taking professional-quality pictures of my vehicles.
-And, not surprisingly, my love of special vehicles has been the inspiration for several original artworks over the years.
+And, not surprisingly, my love of special vehicles has been the inspiration for several original paintings over the years.

 ~ Rich Thistle

 RICH THISTLE is a multi-disciplined, Canadian visual artist respected for his aviation art as well as watercolor and acrylic landscape paintings of Ontario's lake country.
-His work extends to other subjects including horses, cars, trucks, motorcycles, tractors, sailboats, canoes and portraits.
+His work extends to other subjects including cars, trucks, motorcycles, tractors, sailboats, canoes and horses.
 His images are published as limited-edition litho and digital, fine-art prints, posters and collector plates.
 Over his career Rich has also designed and created original stained glass, furniture, pottery, whips, knives and works in leather as well as designing and building two homes.

 Rich spent thirty years as a visual art educator and consultant while developing his career as an artist.
 He studied at the Ontario College of Art (& Design), earned a BA (Visual Art Major) from the University of Western Ontario and is a graduate of Stratford Teachers' College.

-His original paintings are in the collections of the Canadian War Museum, Jersey Museum Channel Islands, HRH Prince Charles, 431 (AD) Squadron Snowbirds, Canadian Forces Base Greenwood, Bombardier/Canadair, Penn West Energy and numerous other corporate, military, public, museum and private collections worldwide.
+His original paintings are in the collections of the Canadian War Museum, Jersey Museum Channel Islands, HRH Prince Charles, 431 (AD) Squadron Snowbirds, Canadian Forces Base Greenwood, Bombardier/Canadair, Penn West Energy and numerous other corporate, military, museum and private collections worldwide.

 Rich has been profiled on national television and radio and his images appear on the covers of Canadian, American and British books, magazines and in television documentaries.
 One of his paintings is depicted in bronze in the Royal Canadian Mint's Canada Remembers medallion set commemorating the 50th anniversary of D-Day in World War 2.